jdepoix/youtube-transcript-api/README.md

 ## Contributing

-To setup the project locally run (requires [poetry](https://python-poetry.org/docs/) to be installed):
+To setup the project locally run the following (requires [poetry](https://python-poetry.org/docs/) to be installed):
 ```shell
 poetry install --with test,dev
 ```